-A distance of at least 10 feet must be maintained between any stored fuels (liquid fuels or compressed or liquefied gases) and tents, equipment, public areas, RV's and all camp structures.
+A distance of 10 ft. or greater must be maintained between any stored fuels (liquid fuels and compressed or liquefied fuel gasses) and any combustible materials (e.g., shade structures or tents) or sources of ignition (cars, trailers, etc.).

-A fire lane of 20 feet shall be kept free of obstructions to provide emergency access for fire vehicles if needed.
-No fuel storage area shall be closer than 100 feet from another fuel storage area.
+A fire lane of 20 ft. shall be kept free of obstructions to provide emergency access for fire vehicles if needed.
+No liquid fuel storage shall be closer than 50 feet from another liquid fuel storage area.
+A distance of 20 ft. is required between liquid fuel storage areas and liquefied petroleum gas (propane) storage areas.

 All fuel storage must be protected from vehicle collision.
-A safety area of 10 feet around the stored fuel should be marked as "off limits" using caution tape or other equivalent measures.
+A safety area of 10 feet around the fuel storage should be marked as "off limits" using caution tape or other equivalent measures.